vtraag/leidenalg/README.rst

 python to access it.
 There are no plans for developing a standalone version or R support.
 So, use python.
 Please refer to the documentation for more details on function calls and parameters.

+This implementation is made for flexibility, but ``igraph`` nowadays also includes an implementation of the Leiden algorithm internally.
+That implementation is less flexible: the implementation only works on undirected graphs, and only CPM and modularity are supported.
+It is likely to be substantially faster though.

 Just to get you started, below the essential parts.
 To start, make sure to import the packages: